PURPLE HEART DAY

-Howard Hughes is awarded the Congressional Gold Medal by Congress.
+Howard Hughes receives the Congressional Gold Medal from Congress.
 The eccentric billionaire, aviator, and entrepreneur never appeared to receive the medal, however.
 The Congressional Gold Medal along with the Presidental Medal of Freedom are the two highest honors a civilian can receive in the United States.

 Legislation passed approving a Booker T. Washington memorial silver half dollar.
-The former slave is known for advising presidents and establishing the Tuskegee Normal and Industrial Institute.
+The former slave advised presidents and established the Tuskegee Normal and Industrial Institute.

 Congress passes the Civil Rights Act of 1957.
 The limited legislation was the first of its kind in the 20th century.
 It primarily focused on voting and juries and established the Commission on Civil Rights.

 NASA launches Explorer 6 into orbit around the Earth.
 Equipped with photography technology, the satellite sent back the first photos of Earth.

 Arnold Palmer earns his 20th PGA Tour win of his career.
 That year, he would go on to win one more at the Mobile Sertoma Open Invitational.

 The Baseball Hall of Fame admits Yogi Berra.
 As an icon of baseball, Berra was known for his turns of phrase.
 Some examples include:

 - “No one goes there nowadays, it’s too crowded”

 - “A nickel ain’t worth a dime anymore”

 Others inducted to the Hall of Fame that year were Sandy Koufax, Early Wynn, Lefty Gomez, Ross Youngs, Will Harridge, Buck Leonard and Josh Gibson.